 half bunch flat-leaf parsley, finely sliced

-Drain the soaked chickpeas (garbanzo beans), and then cook in a saucepan of simmering water until smooth, approximately 1 half hours.
+Drain the soaked chickpeas (garbanzo beans) and cook them in a saucepan of simmering water until smooth, approximately 1 1/2 hours.

 Drain and place the cooked chickpeas right into a large bowl.

-Heat the oil in a large saucepan over medium heat, upload the onions and garlic, and prepare dinner for 2 mins.
+Heat the oil in a large saucepan over medium heat, add the onions and garlic, and prepare dinner for 2 mins.

-Add the bell pepper and sundried tomatoes and cook dinner for an also minute.
+Add the bell pepper and sundried tomatoes, and cook dinner for another minute.

-Add 1/2 tsp salt, then pour the mixture over the chickpeas and blend gently.
+Add 1/2 tsp salt, pour the mixture over the chickpeas, and blend gently.

 Add the cumin, dried chili (red pepper) flakes, sumac, lemon juice, parsley, and basil, mix lightly and serve.